JockLawrie/AccessControl.jl/docs/Sessions.md

 __NOTE__: In these docs we run all examples under HTTPS rather than HTTP.
 This security measure prevents attackers from reading our requests and responses directly off the wire.
 To do so we call `generate_key_cert` prior to running the server.

 ## The Basic API
+Both client-side and server-side sessions have the following `session_config` in common, which can be modified as desired:
 ```julia
 #=
   Config